-Which of the following, if true, most strengthens the argument?
-A. The levels of the compounds typically used in boat paints today are lower than they were in boat

-- paints manufactured a decade ago. - B. In high concentrations, the compounds are toxic to many types of marine animals. - C. The compounds break down into harmless substances after a few months of exposure to water or air. - D. High these levels of the compounds have recently been found in some marine animals, but there is no record of any of those animals dying in unusually large numbers recently.
-The compounds do not leach out of the boat paint if the paint is applied exactly in accordance with the manufacturer's directions.
+- A. The levels of the compounds typically used in boat paints today are lower than they were in boat paints manufactured a decade ago. - B. In high concentrations, the compounds are toxic to many types of marine animals. - C. The compounds break down into harmless substances after a few months of exposure to water or air. - D. High tissue levels of the compounds have recently been found in some marine animals, but there is no record of any of those animals dying in unusually large numbers recently. - E. The compounds do not leach out of the boat paint if the paint is applied exactly in accordance with the manufacturer's directions.